dotnet/AspNetDocs/aspnet/web-forms/overview/data-access/editing-inserting-and-deleting-data/adding-validation-controls-to-the-editing-and-inserting-interfaces-cs.md

 uid: web-forms/overview/data-access/editing-inserting-and-deleting-data/adding-validation-controls-to-the-editing-and-inserting-interfaces-cs
 title: "Adding Validation Controls to the Editing and Inserting Interfaces (C#) | Microsoft Docs"
 author: rick-anderson
-description: "In this tutorial we'll see how easy it is to add validation controls to the EditItemTemplate and InsertItemTemplate of a data Web control, to provide a more..." ms.author: riande ms.date: 07/17/2006 ms.assetid: 2086cb1a-ab78-49ae-9c0b-03891c69776a
+description: "In this tutorial we'll see how easy it is to add validation controls to the EditItemTemplate and InsertItemTemplate of a data Web control, to provide a more...
+(C#)" ms.author: riande ms.date: 07/17/2006 ms.assetid: 2086cb1a-ab78-49ae-9c0b-03891c69776a